HubTurbo/HubTurbo/docs/design.md

 without race conditions, while allowing the UI to remain responsive.

 Subclassing `RepoStore` may be used to implement an alternative store.

+## Updater

+Updater handles updating of application, including updating the JAR, restarting of application once download of update is done, and clearing cache and migrating preferences if required.

+For clearing cache and migrating preferences, we use semantic versioning convention.
+Data will be backward compatible if the major version number does not change.
+Otherwise, data should be migrated (and in this case, cache should be cleared and redownloaded).